philippemezzadri/frisquet-esphome/README.md

 `calibration_factor` and  `calibration_offset` are used by the internal sensor to calculate the equivalent water flow temperature out of the output value.
 The default values have been defined on a *Frisquet Hydroconfort Evolution* boiler.

+*Note:* The ``frisquet_boiler`` component will send commands to the boiler right after an update of the ``output`` value and then every 4 minutes.
+The component must receive regularly updates from the Climate component.
+To prevent overheating of the boiler, it will stop sending commands to the boiler if the ``output`` value is not updated during 15 minutes.
+In such case, the boiler will put itself in safe mode.

+### Boiler ID

 **Important:** the boiler ID that must be indicated in the YAML configuration file is a 4 hexa digit number required to allow your boiler to receive the messages from the ESP.
 There are many ways to find your ID:

 - by connecting the radio receiver signal wire to an Arduino.
-See the [frisquet-arduino project](https://github.com/etimou/frisquet-arduino) for more details.
+See the [frisquet-arduino project](https://github.com/etimou/frisquet-arduino) for more details;
-- by listening with an [RTL-SDR](https://github.com/osmocom/rtl-sdr/) compatible receiver and the [rtl_433 project](https://github.com/merbanan/rtl_433)
+- by listening with an [RTL-SDR](https://github.com/osmocom/rtl-sdr/) compatible receiver and the [rtl_433 project](https://github.com/merbanan/rtl_433);
-- by opening your receiver and finding the number on the PCB (it is printed on the bottom left!)
+- by opening your receiver and finding the number on the PCB (it is printed on the bottom left!).

-*Note:* The ``frisquet_boiler`` component will send commands to the boiler right after an update of the ``output``value and then every 4 minutes.
-The component must receive regularly updates from the Climate component.
-To prevent overheating of the boiler, it will stop sending commands to the boiler if the ``output`` value is not updated during 15 minutes.
-In such case, the boiler will put itself in safe mode.
+It is also possible to assign any ID to the boiler by using the configuration mode (see [below](<#frisquet_boiler-switch>)).

 ## Heating Curve Climate